 7 Tips for Managing Soybean White Mold

 If you grow soybeans, you’re likely no stranger to white mold.
-While it’s impossible to predict exactly what prevalence we’ll see of the disease this season, it pays to be proactive.
-Fields with a history of the disease should be managed diligently, especially if cool wet weather and high temperatures are in store.
+While it’s impossible to predict exactly how prevalent it will be this season, it pays to be proactive.
+Fields with a history of the disease should be managed diligently, especially if cool, wet weather continues to exist.
 Here are some management tips to help you beat soybean white mold to the punch.

 To get the most from your fungicide application, I recommend adding MasterLock® adjuvant to the tank.
-The drift reduction technology and surfactant spreader sticker helps enhance spray coverage and adhesion, reduces bounce and gets more droplets down into the canopy.
+The drift reduction technology and surfactant spreader sticker help enhance spray coverage and adhesion, reduce bounce and get more droplets down into the canopy.

 Talk with your trusted advisor about the best white mold management strategy for your soybeans.